strangerstudios/pmpro-ccbill/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.5.1 - 2024-08-14 =
+* BUG FIX: Fixed an issue where recurring orders would show an incorrect date.
+(Thanks @misfist)

 = 0.5 - 2024-07-15 =
 * ENHANCEMENT: Added improved support for renewals and renewal failures.
 (Thanks @misfist for your contribution)
 * ENHANCEMENT: Added support for "Expired" webhook event types, when a subscription has expired. (@andrewlimaza)